bluebonnet-teams-2022/emergega.github.io/index.md

 </script>
 <p><span class="math display">\[y = \frac{a}{b} + c^2 + d\]</span></p>

 Using Democratic strength, we then created a flippability score, which is a measure that determines the likelihood of flipping a political subdivision from Republican to Democratic control, ranging from 1 as the least flippable to 6 and the most flippable.

+<center><iframe width="500" height="500" src="flip_chart.png" title="Flippability Chart" frameborder="0"></iframe></center>

 Political subdivisions already currently under Democratic control are denoted as 0 on the flippability scale.

-<center><iframe width="500" height="500" src="flip_chart.png" title="Flippability Chart" frameborder="0"></iframe></center>

 ## Color Map Display Explanation

 On our color map, the flippability score is translated with the intensity (pale to dark) of the purple color of each political area subdivision.

 <center><iframe width="660" height="615" src="interactive_georgia" title="Interactive Georgia Map" frameborder="0"></iframe></center>

-**NEED TO ADD THIS HERE** written in red in actual doc:
+written in red:
-"On the map below
+On the map below
 Link to spreadsheet, how to edit and rerun map code Most flippable counties" **NEED TO ADD THIS HERE** written in red in actual doc

 ## Data Collection and Link to Spreadsheet
 Our election result data collection was primarily pulled from the follwing sites: